Fidelity and quantum geometry approach to Dirac exceptional points in diamond nitrogen-vacancy centers: Conclusions

-These results establish a comprehensive geometric understanding of non-Hermitian Dirac EPs by shifting the analytical focus from spectral degeneracies to the structure of eigenstates in parameter space.
+These results establish a comprehensive geometric understanding of Dirac EPs by shifting the analytical focus from spectral degeneracies to the structure of eigenstates in parameter space.
 As a fundamental probe of quantum geometry, the fidelity susceptibility provides a sensitive and experimentally relevant benchmark for quantifying eigenstate response near non-Hermitian singularities.
 The strong directional dependence revealed in this work demonstrates that geometric criticality at Dirac EPs is governed by specific structural constraints rather than being a uniform property.
 Consequently, our findings offer clear guidelines for the controlled manipulation of Dirac EPs, indicating that parameter variations must be carefully aligned with the directions of maximal geometric sensitivity to achieve predictable and enhanced responses.
+The Appendix further suggests that Dirac EPs may influence the anisotropy of the quantum metric beyond the immediate vicinity of the exceptional point, motivating future studies of their broader impact on non-Hermitian phase diagrams.
 More broadly, this work establishes fidelity-based diagnostics as a powerful framework for exploring anisotropic geometric singularities in a wide range of emerging non-Hermitian platforms and engineered quantum materials.